 Chair Carroll invited Secretary French to address the SBE.
 Secretary French spoke about a series of transitions navigating the COVID-19 crisis - initially with an emergency order shutting down schools and then maintaining academic progress of students.
 When the Governor's order changed to close schools to all in-person instruction for an extended period and perhaps until the end of the school year, the effort transitioned to Continuity of Learning (COL), which is the expectation that schools would continue to educate as if in regular, in-person instruction.
 COL plans are required to be submitted to AOE and districts are well in the process of doing this.
-The decision to maintain school calendars/April vacations was made to preserve flexibility in June as teachers are only contracted for a finite number of school days and we didn't want to work through April vacation with the goal of ending the school year early, not knowing if the public health situation might change with a chance of resurrecting in-person instruction.
+The decision to maintain school calendars/April vacations was made to preserve flexibility in June as teachers are only contracted for a finite number of school year early, not knowing if the public health situation might change with a chance of resurrecting in-person instruction.
 He spoke about entering a period of relative stability compared to the first two weeks.
 May 8 is the deadline for AOE to produce guidance on end of year celebrations, including graduations.
 AOE will be working with public health to gather data and projections and provide guidance on or before May 8.